Gibbs conditioning principle for log-concave independent random variables: Introduction

 We do not make use of the entropy approach.

 The paper is organized as follows.
-Section \ref{sec2} introduces the notation and states the Gibbs conditioning principle for our setup, which is Theorem \ref{thm1}.
-In Section \ref{sec3} we present the order in $\lambda$ of the conditioned tilted measures and the convergence of the conditioned tilted measures to the unconditioned ones; we then show that Theorem \ref{thm1} is a consequence of these results.
-Section \ref{sec4} provides a coupling proof of Efron's theorem, and establishes the order of the conditioned tilted measures.
+Section \ref{sec2} introduces the notation and states the Gibbs conditioning principle for our setup.
+In Section \ref{sec3} we present the order in $\lambda$ of the conditioned tilted measures and the convergence of the conditioned tilted measures to the unconditioned ones; we then show that the GCP is a consequence of these results.
+In Section~\ref{sec4} we show that the coupling proof of Efron's theorem given by Liggett \cite{zbMATH01905957} can be extended to a larger set of measures, and establish the order of the conditioned tilted measures.